Get Library Books from Any Blair County Library!

 Joybeans Coffee and Cookies Day

-We’re paying tribute to Wendy Boytim and her much loved, much missed Joybeans coffee shop with free coffee and cookies in the library from noon-7 PM on Tuesday, January 17th!
-From noon-7 PM on the 17th we’ll be recreating some of that old Joybeans spirit!
+We’re paying tribute to Wendy Boytim and her much loved, much missed Joybeans coffee shop with free coffee, tea, and homemade cookies in the library from noon-7 PM on Tuesday, May 16th!

 Many thanks to the Women’s Club of Tyrone for making this regular event possible.
 Watch our facebook page and website for future Joybeans Coffee and Cookies dates.